PAPER ROAD is a book. It is a research narrative capturing my process of re-orienting myself to an important home-place. A heart-place.

 The book contains 450 pages of annotated narrative, an introductory essay, a conversation with archivist and independent scholar Rick Prelinger, a non-functional (but poetic!) index, and a bibliography.

 Print nerds?
 The book measures 6.5x9 inches.
-It is printed in California: on a Ricoh duplicator in Bolinas, a laser printer in Sausalito, and a photocopier in Rodeo.
+It is printed in California: on a Risograph duplicator in West Marin, a laser printer in Sausalito, and a photocopier in Rodeo.
 Its interior pages are cheap white photocopy paper and its cover is two-tone blue file-folder.
 It is perfect-bound and reinforced with black cloth tape. ("Fastback binding")

 I am so proud of this project and excited to share it with you!